-The account goes that the Devas had lost their strength by the curse of Durvasa Muni, and to regain it, they approached Lord Brahma and Lord Shiva.
-They directed all the demigods to Lord Vishnu (full story on kumbh mela) and after praying to Lord Vishnu, he instructed them to churn the milk ocean, Ksheera Sagara (primordial ocean of milk) to receive amrita (the nectar of immortality).
-This required them to make a temporary agreement with their arch enemies, the Asuras, to work together with a promise of sharing the wealth equally thereafter.
-For the task of churning the milk ocean, the Mandara Mountain was used as the churning rod, and Vasuki, the king of serpents, became the rope for churning.
+According to the story, the curse of Durvasa Muni caused the Devas to lose their strength, therefore in order to reclaim it, they went to Lord Brahma and Lord Shiva.
+After praying to Lord Vishnu, they were told to churn the milk ocean, known as Ksheera Sagara (the primordial ocean of milk), in order to get amrita (the nectar of immortality), which they did (full tale on Kumbh Mela).
+In order to do this, they had to temporarily join forces with their fiercest rivals, the Asuras, promising to divide the spoils equally in the future.
+The Mandara Mountain served as the churning rod and Vasuki, the king of serpents, served as the churning rope for the purpose of churning the milk ocean.
 They churned the ocean for 1000 years, where demons were holding Vasuki's head and Gods were holding its tail.
 Finally after this entire churning process, Dhanwantari appeared with Kumbh in his palms.